Continuum of Care:

 Patients with the most severe injuries often begin their course of treatment through Kennedy Krieger’s inpatient unit.
-Some transfer directly from home and others transfer directly from an outside pediatric intensive care unit, which allows a seamless transition into therapy, prevents complications, and promotes recovery.
+Some transfer directly from an outside pediatric intensive care unit, which allows a seamless transition into therapy, prevents complications, and promotes recovery.
 We accept patients with tracheostomies, feeding tubes, ventilators, intravenous lines, and other medically complex issues.

-Patients who have daily therapy needs, but do not require the 24-hour medical care of an inpatient setting, can be treated through our neurorehabilitation day hospital.
+Patients who have daily therapy needs, but do not require the 24-hour medical care of an inpatient setting, can be treated through our day hospital Specialized Transition Program (STP).
 This five-day-a-week, intensive day treatment program provides rehabilitation services consisting of daily therapy and school experiences.
-Our day hospital offers full interdisciplinary treatment coordinated by a rehabilitation medicine physician.
+STP offers full interdisciplinary treatment coordinated by a rehabilitation medicine physician.